binipringle/constructs/_texts/0-outlineforbarexam.md

 ### Unprotected or Low Value Speech

-A  regulation that relates to unprotected speech must pass the rational basis test.
+**A  regulation that relates to unprotected speech must pass the rational basis test.**

 Unprotected speech includes:

-**Speech that advocates violence or unlawful action.
+**Speech that advocates violence or unlawful action**.
 The test is whether such advocacy is (1) directed to inciting or producing imminent lawless action, and (2) is likely to incite or produce such action.
 If both elements are satisfied the speech is not protected.

 **Fighting words** are words likely to incite an ordinary citizen to commit acts of immediate physical retaliation may be punished.
 The speech must be more than annoying or offensive; it has to be a direct personal insult.
 “Fighting words” statutes are subject to facial invalidity if the conduct proscribed is vague (e.g., a law prohibiting “opprobrious words”) or overbroad.
 “Fighting words” statutes designed to punish certain viewpoints are unconstitutional.